Weakly modular graphs and nonpositive curvature: Local-to-Global Characterization

 Note that the above lemma may fail in the non locally weakly modular case: The universal cover of the triangle-square complex of $K_{3,3}^-$ plus a vertex adjacent to the vertices at distance $3$, contains an isometric $K_{3,3}^-$.

-\section{Local-to-global characterization}
+\chapter{Local-to-Global Characterization}

-In this section, we present local-to-global characterizations of the triangle-square complexes of weakly modular graphs.
-In this and subsequent sections, these results will be specified for some subclasses of weakly modular graphs.
-In particular, in this section, we give a local-to-global characterization of the clique complexes of the Helly graphs.
-Earlier, similar characterizations were given for median graphs (i.e., 1-skeletons of CAT(0) cube complexes \cite{Gr,Sag}) \cite{Ch_CAT}, bridged graphs (i.e., 1-skeletons of systolic complexes \cite{Hag,JS}) \cite{Ch_CAT}, and, in the most general form, for bucolic graphs (i.e., 1-skeletons of bucolic prism complexes) \cite{BCC+}.
+In this chapter, we present local-to-global characterizations of the triangle-square complexes of weakly modular graphs.
+In this and subsequent chapters, these results will be specified for some subclasses of weakly modular graphs.
+In particular, in this chapter, we give a local-to-global characterization of the clique complexes of the Helly graphs.
+Earlier, similar characterizations were given for median graphs (i.e., 1-skeletons of CAT(0) cube complexes \cites{Gr,Sag}) \cite{Ch_CAT}, bridged graphs (i.e., 1-skeletons of systolic complexes \cites{Hag,JS}) \cite{Ch_CAT}, and, in the most general form, for bucolic graphs (i.e., 1-skeletons of bucolic prism complexes) \cite{BCC+}.

-\subsection{Main results}
+\section{Main results}

 Recall that a graph $G$ is called locally weakly modular if for any vertex of $G$ it satisfies the local triangle and quadrangle conditions (defined in Subsection \ref{s:wmgra}).
 A graph is called \emph{locally modular} if it is locally weakly modular and does not contain triangles.
-In other words, locally modular graphs are exactly the triangle-free graphs satisfying the local quadrangle condition.

-Here is the first main result of this section and one of the main results of our paper:
+Here is the first main result of this chapter and one of the main results of our paper:

 \begin{theorem} Let $G$ be a locally weakly modular graph, and let $\tG$ be the $1$--skeleton of the universal cover $\widetilde X:=\widetilde{X}\trsq(G)$ of the triangle-square complex $X:=X\trsq(G)$ of $G$.
 Then $\tG$ is weakly modular.
 In particular, a graph $G$ is a weakly modular graph if and only if $G$ is a locally weakly modular graph whose triangle-square complex $X\trsq(G)$ is simply connected. \end{theorem}